Rockford Unit 6 Bylaws

 Section 3.1

-A. The RHFP benefit shall be available to all Association Members in good standing retiring after January 1, 2005 who:
+A. The full RHFP benefit shall be available to all Association Members in good standing after retiring who:

-1. Have a minimum of Twenty (20) years of continuous membership in the Unit, and;
+2. Have a minimum of Twenty (20) years of continuous membership in the Unit; and

-2. Have continually paid any and all assessments to the RHFP until their official retirement.
+3. Have continually paid any and all assessments to the RHFP up to and through their retirement.

-C. Members who are in good standing, and have paid their RHFP fund contribution continuously, that are placed on a disability pension after January 1,2005, whether work related or not, shall be eligible for this benefit.
+C. Members who are in good standing, and have paid their RHFP fund contribution continuously, that are placed on a disability pension, whether work related or not, shall be eligible for this benefit.

 Section 3.2